pheb2014939/Learn_English_App/README.md

 #  LEARN ENGLISH DICTIONARY APP

+## Description

+The app provides a comprehensive word lists, engaging activities such as quizzes, flashcards, and bilingual stories to reinforce learning and improve retention.

 ## Database design

 This project utilize Firebase Realtime Database.
 The application contains 9 Tables: Each category contains words, their